bhwan1118/amlfinalproject/README.md

-# amlfinalproject
+# Applied Machine Learning Final Project
-Applied Machine Learning Final Project
+Using ML to rank images based on textual descriptions